ribtoks/code-jamming/_posts/2015-11-25-handling-dragndrop-of-files-in-qt-under-os-x.md

   - qt
   - url
 ---
-If you ever tried to handle drag&#8217;n&#8217;drop files in your Qt application, you would usually come up with the code like the following.
+If you ever tried to handle drag'n'drop files in your Qt application, you would usually come up with the code like the following.

 First of all you will need a Drop Area somewhere in your application, which will handle drops